Deutsche Bank delays pricing in cap hike setback

-FRANKFURT Deutsche Bank (DBKGn.DE) delayed by at least one day plans to price around 6.3 billion euros ($8.6 billion) in new shares on Wednesday, market participants said, in a setback to its plans to bolster its balance sheet and boost growth.
+FRANKFURT Deutsche Bank DBKGn.DE delayed by at least one day plans to price around 6.3 billion euros (5.1 billion pounds) in new shares on Wednesday, market participants said, in a setback to its plans to bolster its balance sheet and boost growth.

 The rights issue forms the lion's share of an 8 billion euro ($11 billion) capital hike announced by the bank in mid-May to strengthen its capital base and to see through a costly restructuring.